checkiamsiam/mailrapito-frontend/README.md

 # supastarter – next.js

-supastarter is the ultimate starter kit for production-ready, scalable SaaS applications.
+Supastarter is the ultimate starter kit for production-ready, scalable SaaS applications.
+Mailrapido.com choosed to use supastarter kit for AUTH, Billing, Setting, Admin Panel...

 ## Helpful links